Bhutan, Nepal & Tibet

 Meals Included: Breakfast

 After breakfast, you’ll take a scheduled flight back to Kathmandu and this flight surely will be one of the highlights of your tour, with amazing views of the surrounding mountains.
-On arrival at Tribhuvan International Airport, you will connect the next flight to your onward destination.
+Your tour ends upon arrival at Tribhuvan International Airport, Kathmandu.
+You can connect from here to your next destination (connecting flight not included).
 (B)

 What's Included